- Passenger

 -

-shows the passenger ferries built and acquired by Transtejo since
+ferries built and acquired by Transtejo since its formation in

 -

-a superb location on the River Tagus, and there remains an intensive
+on the River Tagus, and there remains an intensive network of

-network of ferry services across the river, despite the imposing
+ferry services across the river, despite the imposing Ponte

-Ponte 25 de Abril bridge which links the two sides and
+25 de Abril bridge which links the two sides and carries

-carries both rail and road traffic.
-Even a car ferry service
+both rail and road traffic.
+Even a car ferry service has survived

-has survived the arrival of the bridge, unusual in such circumstances,
+the arrival of the bridge, unusual in such circumstances, and

-and the ferries on this route are of an extremely distinctive
+the ferries on this route are of an extremely distinctive design.

-design.
-The car ferry now runs between Belem and Cacilhas with
+The car ferry now runs between Belem and Cacilhas with the two

-the two remaining ferries Alentejense and Eborense, replacing the two routes
+remaining ferries Alentejense and Eborense, replacing the two routes Belem-Porto

-Belem-Porto Brandao and Cais de Sodré-Cacilhas, for which
+Brandao and Cais de Sodré-Cacilhas, for which Monte

 -